Where are they now? Wolves’ final XI before the 2016 Fosun takeover

 It’s fair to say a lot has changed at Wolves since the club was bought out by Fosun International Group in 2016.

-In that time they have gone from the mid-table of the Championship to one of the best sides in the Premier League, with a team featuring an array of international stars managed by Nuno Espirito Santo.
+In that time they have gone from the mid-table of the Championship to an established top-flight side, with a team featuring an array of international stars and challenging the Premier League elite.

-To emphasise the transformation, we’ve taken a look at that final starting XI before the takeover, which came in a 2-1 victory over Sheffield Wednesday in May 2016 to secure 14th place in the Championship.
+To emphasise the transformation, we’ve taken a look at that final starting XI before the takeover – which came in a 2-1 victory over Sheffield Wednesday that secured 14th place in the Championship back in May 2016.

 A Wolves hero, Ikeme was preparing for what turned out to be the club’s promotion season when he was devastatingly diagnosed with acute leukaemia in July 2017.

-The goalkeeper heroically beat the disease but was forced to announce his retirement from the game 12 months on from his initial diagnosis.
+The goalkeeper heroically beat the disease but was forced to announce his retirement from the game one year after his initial diagnosis.

 Speaking to the BBC in September 2018, the former Nigeria international said: “I am not sure what the future holds.
 I am unemployed and just taking it day by day.